ligolang/ligo/gitlab-pages/docs/testing/testing.md

 The LIGO interpreter uses the [same library that Tezos internally uses for testing](https://gitlab.com/tezos/tezos/-/tree/master/src/proto_alpha/lib_protocol/test/helpers).
 :::

-To originate a contract in the test simulation, use the `Test.Next.originate` function, which accepts these parameters:
+To originate a contract in the test simulation, use the `Test.Originate.contract` function, which accepts these parameters:

 - The contract itself
 - The initial storage value